golang-leipzig/golang-leipzig.github.io/content/posts/faster-go-xml-processing.md

 CGO](https://eli.thegreenplace.net/2019/faster-xml-stream-processing-in-go/) to
 make it faster).
 After all, XML is a markup language, it can do things JSON cannot do (like [TEI](https://tei-c.org/)).
 Surprisingly, many real world uses of XML can be covered by JSON just as well.
-As a result, w can observe a decline in XML usage and a de-facto standard choice of JSON for lots of data exchange tasks and implementations (according to [google trends](https://trends.google.com/trends/explore?date=all&q=xml,json&hl=en-GB), the term *JSON* surpassed *XML* in January 2016).
+As a result, we can observe a decline in XML usage and a de-facto standard choice of JSON for lots of data exchange tasks and implementations (according to [google trends](https://trends.google.com/trends/explore?date=all&q=xml,json&hl=en-GB), the term *JSON* surpassed *XML* in January 2016).